Skip to content

 There are several styles of this roof type.
 Each design offers unique benefits and visual appeal depending on your home’s layout and location.

-Illustration of the most common styles of gable roof
+Illustration showing the most common styles of gable roofs

 Open Gable